-1.9 This SG has been set out in three parts, as follows
+1. 9 This SG has been set out in three parts, as follows

-Part 1: Policy context - This section outlines the relevant national and regional policy context in which this guidance sits, plus associated guidance to help ensure that the relevant planning documents are considered when designing projects.
+Part 1: Policy Context This section outlines the relevant national and regional policy context in which this guidance sits, plus associated guidance to help ensure that the relevant planning documents are considered when designing projects.

-Part 2: Design principles - This section establishes key design principles for any type of new development with examples and guidance on implementation.
+Register of the section establishes key design principles for any type of development with examples and guidance on implementation.
 These design principles are labelled i - xxiii and are listed in Appendix 2.

-Part 3: Design process - This section sets out a design process which, if followed, should lead to design solutions which take into account and incorporate the design principles set out in Part 2 based on a thorough analysis and detailed understanding of the site and its surroundings.
+Part 3: Design Process This section sets out a design process which, if followed, should lead to design solutions which take into account and incorporate the design principles set out in Part 2 based on a thorough analysis and detailed understanding of the site and its surroundings.